sampsyo/wax2016/content/cfp.md

 We invite participation in three forms: position papers, lightning talks, and discussion topics.

+#### Peer-Reviewed Position Papers

-- **Peer-Reviewed Position Papers:** The workshop will include a peer-reviewed program of short position papers.
-Papers can describe an early-stage research project, advocate an opinion about approximate computing, or reflect on trends in the community.
-Accepted papers will be presented at the workshop in slots ranging from approximately 5 to 15 minutes depending on the paper's scope and the volume of submissions.
+The workshop will include a peer-reviewed program of short position papers.
+Papers can describe an early-stage research project, advocate an opinion about approximate computing, reflect on trends in the community, or reproduce someone else's published result.

+Position papers will go through a full peer-review process by a [program committee][pc] of experts in approximate computing (see below).
+Papers will not be published in a proceedings, so they do not preclude future publication; instead, we will post PDFs on the workshop's Web site.
+We also encourage authors of accepted papers to include artifacts---code, data, analysis scripts, etc.---which we will also host alongside the papers.

+Accepted papers will be presented in short talks, around 5 to 15 minutes.

+A link will appear here to the submission site.
+Submissions are tentatively due on February 10, 2016.

+[pc]: {{< relref "#program-committee" >}}

+#### Lightning Talks

-- **Lightning Talks:** WAX will feature a session for short talks in the morning that present a single opinion, a nugget of an idea, or just food for thought.
+WAX will feature a session for short talks in the morning that present a single opinion, a nugget of an idea, or just food for thought.
 Speakers will have approximately 60 seconds.
 Talks will consist of two slides, one of which is a title slide (including at least the title itself and the speaker's name, affiliation, and email address).
-- **Open Questions:** We will be holding discussions between WAX attendees.
-Groups will break out for discussion over lunch and report back to the rest of the attendees.
-We need your help building a list of discussion topics on approximate computing.

-Position papers will go through a full peer-review process by a program committee of 10--15 experts in approximate computing.
-Papers will not be published in a proceedings, so they do not preclude future publication; instead, we will post PDFs on the workshop's Web site.
-We also encourage authors of accepted papers to include artifacts---code, data, analysis scripts, etc.---which we will also host alongside the papers.

 Lightning talks will not be peer reviewed.
-The organizers will vet slides ahead of time to ensure that they are on topic, but there will be no full review process.
+We will vet slides ahead of time to ensure that they are on topic, but there will be no full review process.

+Please send your slides to [wax2016@cs.washington.edu][org] by March 16, 2016 (tentatively).

+A form will appear on the homepage to submit your topic ideas.

+#### Discussion Topics

+The WAX program will feature a debate among the attendees.
+We need your help building a list of controversial topics to serve as grist for the discussion mill.

+### Tentative Deadlines

+We're still finalizing the timeline, but the tentative dates are:

+* February 10, 2016: position papers due
+* February 24, 2016: notification for position papers
+* March 16, 2016: lightning-talk slides and discussion topics due
+* April 3, 2016: workshop day (this one's not tentative!)

-### Committee
+### Program Committee

 The program committee for position papers is:

 {{% pc %}}

+### Organization

 The organizers are:

 {{% organizers %}}

-You can contact the organizers at [wax2016@cs.washington.edu](mailto:wax2016@cs.washington.edu).
+You can contact the organizers at [wax2016@cs.washington.edu][org].

+[org]: mailto:wax2016@cs.washington.edu